How to Write Meta Descriptions

 Even though meta descriptions are a tiny part of your page, they require a lot of time and consideration.
 At least, if you want them to work to your benefit.

-READ MORE: Do I need individual meta descriptions for every page?
+READ MORE: Do I need unique meta descriptions for every page?

 What makes a bad meta description?